Lane-Level Route Planning for Autonomous Vehicles: Heuristics

-Our situation is in a sense similar to that of the Fast Marching Method (FMM) \cite{sethian1996fast}, which implements Dijkstra's algorithm to propagate the Eikonal equation on a grid.
-In the standard case of a 4-connected grid, FMM does not allow for any consistent heuristic other than $h(x) = 0$ \cite{ccv-cdree-14,yl-sdaaofp-11}.
+Our situation is in a sense similar to that of the Fast Marching Method (FMM) \citep{sethian1996fast}, which implements Dijkstra's algorithm to propagate the Eikonal equation on a grid.
+In the standard case of a 4-connected grid, FMM does not allow for any consistent heuristic other than $h(x) = 0$ \citep{ccv-cdree-14,yl-sdaaofp-11}.
+However for 6-connected and 8-connected grids, one can get a modest consistent heuristic of the form $h(x) = \lambda d(x)$, where $\lambda \in [0, 1]$ and $d(x)$ is the Euclidean distance from state $x$ to a desired starting state \citep{ccv-cdree-14, yl-sdaaofp-11, yl-sdafg-12}.
+Specifically, the heuristic is the Euclidean distance to the start state, scaled by $\lambda = 1/\sqrt{2}$ for the 8-connected grid, and $\lambda = 1/2$ for the 6-connected grid.
 A number of papers appear in the literature that suggest to use heuristics in FMM, without discussing whether any notion of consistency is satisfied (e.g.\ \cite{ferguson05}).
 Using inconsistent heuristics would lead either to the computation of incorrect values, or the revisiting of nodes an unbounded number of times.
 The latter could negate any potential speed-up that an A*-like approach may provide, although works like \cite{felner2011inconsistent} show that in certain cases inconsistent heuristics may still be beneficial.

+In the previous example we saw that for infinitesimally short cells the only consistent heuristic has $\lambda = 0$.
+This does, however, suggest that there may exist a $\lambda > 0$ that results in a consistent heuristic for a non-zero minimum cell length.
+In this section we focus on obtaining a consistent heuristic when the cell length in the lane graph is bounded from below.
+Naturally, we want $\lambda$ as close to one as possible to guide the search.
+In our case, the maximum $\lambda$ while retaining consistency appears to be a function of the product of the minimum cell length and the parameter $\alpha$.